-From April 2013 Real Time Information (RTI) is mandatory for broadly all employers.
+From April 2013 Real Time Information (RTI) became mandatory for broadly all employers.

-Under RTI employers or their agents are required to make regular payroll submissions for each pay period during the year detailing payments and deductions made from employees generally on or before the date they are paid to the employees.
+Under RTI employers or their agents are required to make regular payroll submissions for each pay period during the year detailing payments and deductions made from employees generally on or before the date they pay the employees.